HomeLatest NewsEnterprise ITRed Hat Fedora 33 open source operating system now generally available

 New features for Fedora IoT, newly promoted to Edition status, provide an operating system for IoT and edge computing use cases.
 The edition introduces Platform AbstRaction for SECurity (PARSEC), an open source initiative to provide a common API to hardware security and cryptographic service in a platform-agnostic environment.

-Additionally, Fedora 33 includes updated key programming languages and system library packages, including 3.9, Ruby on Rails 6.0 and Perl 5.32.
+Additionally, Fedora 33 includes updated key programming languages and system library packages, including Python 3.9, Ruby on Rails 6.0 and Perl 5.32.
 In Fedora KDE,

 The company said that the EarlyOOM service is now enabled by details to improve the user experience in low-memory situations.